AmroAbdrabo/orchestrationChili/tools/cellulo-robot-pool/README.md

 A suite of tools that provide a server that stays alive and connected to the Cellulo robots:

   - `cellulorobotpoold`: Daemon that encapsulates a `CelluloLocalRelayServer` where the Bluetooth sockets to Cellulo robots stay connected.
-    - *Linux* - Launch as daemon (`start-stop-daemon [--start|--stop] --exec /usr/local/bin/cellulorobotpoold`) or manage from `cellulo-robot-pool-gui`.
+    - *Linux* - Launch as daemon (`sudo start-stop-daemon [--start|--stop] --exec /usr/local/bin/cellulorobotpoold`) or manage from `cellulo-robot-pool-gui`.
 All messages coming from the daemon are dumped via `syslog`.
 This is found in `/var/log/syslog` under Ubuntu.
     - *macOS* - Must be launched manually as an app (named `Cellulo Robot Pool Daemon`) and must be left running.
 All messages coming from the daemon are dumped via `syslog`.
 This is found in `/var/log/system.log` under macOS.
     - *Android* - Must be launched manually as an app (named `Cellulo Robot Pool Service`) that can start the daemon as a service.
-Then, the app can be closed.
+Then, the app must be closed.
 All messages coming from the daemon are dumped via logcat.
 This app is available on the Play Store for download.
   - `cellulo-robot-pool-gui`: controls `cellulorobotpoold` to add or remove robots as well as connect to or disconnect from them.
-    - *Linux* - Launch from the terminal.
+    - *Linux* - Launch from the terminal **with root privileges**.
 Can start and stop `cellulorobotpoold` as well.
     - *macOS* - Launch as an app (called `Cellulo Robot Pool GUI`).
-Cannot start and stop `cellulorobotpoold`, it must be launched manually as an app and must be left running.
+Cannot start and stop `Cellulo Robot Pool Daemon`, it must be launched manually as an app and must be left running.
     - *Android* - Launch as an app (called `Cellulo Robot Pool GUI`).
-Cannot start and stop `cellulorobotpoold` which must be launched manually as an app, see above.
+Cannot start and stop `Cellulo Robot Pool Service` which must be launched manually as an app, see above.
 This app is available on the Play Store for download.

 While `cellulorobotpoold` is alive, a `CelluloRobotPoolClient` in a Cellulo application can connect to the server and communicate with its already connected robots.

-Tested with Qt 5.10.1 on:
+Tested with Qt 5.11.0 on:

-  - Ubuntu 17.10
+  - Ubuntu 18.04
-  - macOS 10.13.3 with Xcode 9.3
+  - macOS 10.13.3 with Xcode 9.4.1
-  - Android 7.1.2 with Ubuntu 17.10 host with Android API 23, Android SDK Tools 25.2.5 and Android NDK r10e (both apps also available on the Play Store)
+  - Android 7.1.2 with Ubuntu 18.04 host with Android API 23, Android SDK Tools 25.2.5 and Android NDK r10e (both apps also available on the Play Store)

-Does not work on Windows due to WinRT sandboxing preventing multiple apps from communicating with each other.
+**Does not work on Windows** due to WinRT sandboxing preventing multiple apps from communicating with each other.
 This prevents any sort of daemon from being built within the WinRT framework.
+For Windows, see [cellulo-robot-hub-gui](../cellulo-robot-hub-gui/).

 Linux & macOS build
 -------------------